Do different monetary incentives change an individual's environmental morale? asks Associate Professor Lory Barile

 When I left high school, I knew I wanted to continue to study, but I did not know what degree to choose.
 I finally chose a broad social science degree where we had the chance to study different subjects, including economics, which I did not study in high school.
-What I really enjoyed in high school was mathematics, which is somehow related to economics.
+What I really enjoyed in high school was mathematics, which is related to economics.
 After the first two years of the degree, we could specialise in one of our favourite disciplines, and I chose economics as I loved studying microeconomics – and I still love it!

 Economics offers practical tools to help people with real problems they face in the world every day.
 It offers an opportunity to understand simple concepts such as unemployment or public debt in the news.
 It helps us to make decisions in our daily life such as engaging in a particular financial activity or not.
-Economics is also about understanding political debates which affects how people votes and ultimately public policies.
+Economics is also about understanding political debates which affects how people vote and ultimately public policies.
 I guess, the reason why I decided to become an economist is because I was interested in getting a better understanding of the complex society in which we live, and economics helped me to make genuine progress on this!

 Why did you join the Economics Department at Warwick?